nuprl/gradual-typing-performance/how-to-setup.md

   (require benchmark-util)
 ````

-Then, if a module "a" requires "b" then the typed version of
+Second, if a module "a" requires "b" then the typed version of
 "a" needs to change `(require b)` to something like
 `(require/typed/checked b [f (-> t s)] [g (-> x y)])`.

 The syntax of `require/typed/check` is the same as `require/typed`.

+Finally, get the typed and untyped program to run via relative [to base]
+paths.

 Run setup.rkt
 -------------

-Run the `setup.rkt` script on the project to generate the variations in its
+In the top directory, run the `setup.rkt` script on the project
-own folder that can be run by the driver script (described below):

   ./setup.rkt [project]

 This will generate a [project]/benchmark folder containing the variations.
+Each variation is in its own folder, plus a README file that specifies
+where files come from.

-If there is an existing folder, it will be deleted.
-So do not make changes
+If there is an existing benchmark/ folder, it will be deleted.
-to the generated files.

 Running the benchmark
 ---------------------